mun-lang/website/content/posts/2020-09-30-this-month-september.md

 ---
 title: "This Month in Mun - September 2020"
 author: "The Mun Team"
-excerpt: "The community and core team worked together on improvements to bring Mun closer to a new release."
+excerpt: "The community and core team worked together on improvements to bring Mun closer to a new release.
+Work is also progressing to support multiple source files."
 ---

 The community and core team worked together on improvements to bring Mun closer to a new release.